MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/practice-data-analysis-methods.md

 ## Join data from multiple tables

-Joining data from multiple tables can provide a more complete understanding of your data.
 The [join](../joinoperator.md) operator is used to combine rows from different tables based on matching values in specified columns, which allows for analysis on the combined dataset.

 Like `join`, the [lookup](../lookupoperator.md) operator also combines rows from tables based on matching values in specified columns.
 However, there are several differences to consider, such as how each operator handles repeated columns, the types of lookups supported, performance considerations, and the size of the tables being joined.

 ### Cross-table joins

 There's another table in the [Samples database](https://dataexplorer.azure.com/clusters/help/databases/Samples) called `PopulationData`.
-Use `take` to see what data this table contains.
+Use the [take](../takeoperator.md) operator to see what data this table contains.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwvILyjNSSzJzM9zSSxJVOCqUShJzE5VMAUAJEMCyxgAAAA=" target="_blank">Run the query</a>